micahcantor/buffalo/README.md

 ## Running

-Compile the program with `make`, then run it by passing the name of a file as and argument:
+Compile the program with `make`, dependencies are the `curses` and `pthread` libraries.
+Then run it by passing the name of a file as and argument.
+The file will be created if it does not already exist:

 ```sh
 $ make